 This certificate of higher education has one stage comprising 120 credits.
-You’ll begin with a 60-credit introductory social sciences module and complete your certificate with a choice of one from two 60-credit modules.

 Optional Access module – visit Entry requirements to find out about starting this course with a preparatory Access module.

 You will be introduced to economic, mathematical and statistical methods and theories.
 Various approaches to economics will be taught in a historical context and with a specific focus on managing your personal finances.

 We regularly review our curriculum; therefore, the qualification described on this page – including its availability, its structure, and available modules – may change over time.
 If we make changes to this qualification, we’ll update this page as soon as possible.
 Once you’ve registered or are studying this qualification, where practicable, we’ll inform you in good time of any upcoming changes.
 If you’d like to know more about the circumstances in which the University might make changes to the curriculum, see our Academic Regulations or contact us.
 This description was last updated on 20 March 2019.

 We make all our qualifications as accessible as possible and have a comprehensive range of services to support all our students.
 The Certificate of Higher Education in Economics and Personal Finance uses a variety of study materials and has the following elements: